-- (a) An appeal against a recommendation concerning termination of enrolment (categories 2.8.2 (c) and 2.8.2 (d) above) or against a decision arising out of academic misconduct (see 2.8.2 (b) above) is always heard. - (b) In all other cases, an appeal will only be heard if, in the judgement of the Chair of a relevant sub-committee, acting on behalf of Senate, evidence has been presented that the decision or recommendation concerned may be invalid.
-Where a case for an appeal has been established on these grounds, the Board of Studies or Board of Examiners concerned may be asked if it is prepared to reconsider its recommendation or decision.
-Students retain the right to appeal

-- against a subsequent recommendation or decision following such reconsideration. - (c) Students may appeal against a decision reached as a consequence of assessment (category 2.8.2 (c) above) only if: - (i) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or - (ii) for good reason, relevant mitigating circumstances can be shown that could not reasonably have been brought to the attention of the examiners before a decision on academic performance was reached. - (d) Students may appeal against a decision not to recommend confirmation of PhD or EngD enrolment if - (i) they believe that a procedural irregularity has occurred or that the meeting of the thesis advisory panel was conducted unfairly or improperly; or - (ii) they believe that the academic supervision that received was seriously inadequate.
+- (a) An appeal against a recommendation concerning termination of enrolment (categories 2.8.2 (c) and 2.8.2 (d) above) or against a decision arising out of academic misconduct (see 2.8.2 (b) above) is always heard. - (b) In all other cases, an appeal will only be heard if, in the judgement of the Chair of Special Cases Committee (or alternative deputising member), acting on behalf of Senate, evidence has been presented that the decision or recommendation concerned may be invalid.
+Where a case for an appeal has been established on these grounds, the Board of Studies concerned may be asked if it is prepared to reconsider its recommendation or decision without the need for a full Special Cases Committee hearing.
+Students retain the right to appeal against a subsequent recommendation or decision following such reconsideration if they are able to establish grounds for doing so. - (c) Students may appeal against a decision reached as a consequence of assessment (category 2.8.2 (c) above) only if: - (i) they believe that a procedural irregularity has occurred, or that the assessment was conducted unfairly or improperly; or - (ii) for good reason, relevant mitigating circumstances can be shown that could not reasonably have been brought to the attention of the examiners before a decision on academic performance was reached. - (d) Students may appeal against a decision not to recommend confirmation of PhD or EngD enrolment if - (i) they believe that a procedural irregularity has occurred or that the meeting of the thesis advisory panel was conducted unfairly or improperly; or - (ii) they believe that the academic supervision that received was seriously inadequate.
 In such cases, good reasons must be given for not having made known dissatisfaction with the supervision received before the meeting of the thesis advisory panel. - (e) Students whose thesis or dissertation has been failed by the examiners may appeal on the grounds that the academic supervision received was seriously inadequate.
-In such cases, good reasons must be given for not having made known dissatisfaction with the supervision received before the examination. - (f) An appeal on the grounds of inadequacy of academic supervision may only be made in the circumstances outlined in (d) and (e) above.
+In such cases, good reasons must be given for not having made known dissatisfaction with the supervision received before the examination.

+(f) An appeal on the grounds of inadequacy of academic supervision may only be made in the circumstances outlined in (d) and (e) above.